 Best for: Intermediate heaven

-La Plagne’s extensive ski area provides a near-endless variety for intermediate skiers and boarders.
+Avoriaz extensive ski area provides a near-endless variety for intermediate skiers and boarders.
 Pretty much the entire area is accessible with wide blue and reds from almost every lift.
 This resort boasts of the best blue run in the area as well as being awarded the Best Family Resort in the snow awards.
 The whole resort is traffic free and has a range of different lifts for easy access.

 Portes du Soleil offers a selection blue runs to with some amazing views, Les Lindarets is also stunningly beautiful with blue runs that weave in and out of the woods.
 After building up some confidence descending from Col du Fornet peak offers red runs through Plaine Dranse for something more challenging.

 Inghams recommends: L’Amara Apartments